dar58965/JAnaP_for_Chloe/README.md

 |If you have a forked repository: |
-- Sync your fork with the master version using ```gh repo sync dar58965/JAnaP_for_Chloe -b {Forked name}```
+- Sync your fork with the master version using ```gh repo sync dar58965/JAnaP_for_Chloe -b {Forked name}``` You should do this every once in awhile.
+The Master version might have gotten better!

 Git and Docker distributions:
 https://gitforwindows.org/